Stevenage: Transport

 A distinctive feature of Stevenage is its urban landscape.
 There are many roundabouts, few traffic lights, a network of completely segregated cycleways, and some of the tallest street lights in Britain.
 Eric Claxton was chief engineer of Stevenage from 1962 to 1972, and the comprehensive separate cycle network was planned and implemented by him during that period.
 Despite this network, the bicycle's modal share is 2.7%.
 Claxton was also of the view that Stevenage should contain as few traffic lights as possible, hence his preference for roundabouts to regulate traffic flow.
 He was so adamant about roundabouts that he had a house built for himself on the gyratory system in the Old Town.

 The A1(M) motorway bypasses the town to the west.
 Work on the 7.5-mile bypass was started on Monday 30 May 1960 at Langley Sidings, by Ernest Marples.
 54 miles of dual carriageway, on the A1, had been opened, with 75 miles under construction.
 It would cost £1.8m, to take 19 months.
 The southern end started from a roundabout at the Clock restaurant near Welwyn.
 The bridges were built by Simon Carves of south Manchester, and the main contractor was Martin Cowley Ltd, of Clay Cross, in Derbyshire.
 The old Great North Road, in part classified as the B197, runs through the town and the Old Town's High Street has several pubs that were formerly coaching inns.
 The A602 connects the town to Hitchin, Watton-at-Stone, Hertford and Ware.

 The main bus operator is Arriva Herts & Essex, which have a depot situated on Babbage Road.
-They run over 10 routes in and around the town, with intercity services to Luton (on the 100/101), St Albans (on the 301), Welwyn Garden City (on the 908), and Letchworth Garden City (on the 55), among others.
+They run over 10 routes in and around the town, with intercity services to Luton (on the 100/101/101A), St Albans (on the 301), Welwyn Garden City (on the 400), and Letchworth Garden City (on the 55).
+They also operate the majority of the SuperBus local town network, with routes having the SB prefix.
+CentralConnect operate the SB6 Bedwell and Shephall circular and the SB11 Old Town circular.
+Centrebus operates the SB10 Old Town Circular on Saturdays only, in lieu of the SB11.